-#6 Updated by anonym about 2 years ago
+#6 Updated by anonym over 2 years ago

 - Status changed from Confirmed to In Progress

 - % Done changed from 0 to 20

 Currently Tails Server always starts the service before generating the onion address.
 Some services need the onion address for their configuration, so the order we do this (start the service, then generate the onion) won't working then.
 We need to either: